 Mr. Hinchliffe currently serves as a Commissioner of the Monroe Housing Authority Board; as a Board member of the Monroe Housing Authority Properties for Retired Living; as a member of both the Board of Trustees and the Strategic Planning Committee for the Louisiana Governor’s Mansion Foundation; as former President and Board member of Monroe Home Ownership, Inc.; and is a former member of the Board of Supervisors of the Louisiana State University System.

-Bobby Simmons holds a Bachelor’s degree in Social Work from the University of Louisiana at Monroe.
+Mr. Hinchliffe holds a Bachelor’s degree in Economics from Louisiana State University.

 He began his career in insurance with his father at Rodriguez-Farr Insurance Agency, which he later purchased in 1981.
 He acquired another agency in April of 1983 and merged with Jerry Thomas in July 1983 to form the Thomas & Farr Agency.